pintofbeer/writefreely/README.md

 kubectl apply -f ./svc.yaml -n writefree-blog
 ```

-Now if you need it set up some ingress, personally I have a Cloudflare tunnel running inside my cluster so I can just point domains to the service label on that.
+Now if you need it set up some ingress, personally I have a Cloudflare tunnel running inside my cluster so I can just point domains to the service hostname on that (likely `writefreely.writefree-blog.svc.cluster.local` if following this guide).
 Saves all the faff with SSL provisioning etc.

 # Why this exists